MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 * Remove the four rubber feet from the Mark 1, and put them in a safe place.
 * Gently remove the base of the Mark 1.
 * Gently unseat the Micro SD card.
-* Using Etcher, burn the disk image to the Micro SD card.
-Allow Etcher to complete verification.
+* Using a tool like the [Raspberry Pi Imager](https://www.raspberrypi.org/software/), burn the disk image to the Micro SD card.
 * Gently re-seat the Micro SD card in the Mark 1.
 * Gently place the base of the Mark 1 back, and screw in the four screws.
 * Replace the four rubber feet.